-Automatic transmission: the engine can only be started with the selector lever in P or N.
+Automatic transmission: the engine can only be started with the selector lever in ${\bf P}$ or ${\bf N}$ .

 The engine and the ignition are switched off by pressing the Start/ Stop button again.
 The vehicle must be stationary.
 The immobiliser is activated at the same time.
+If the ignition has been switched off and the vehicle is stationary, the steering wheel lock activates automatically when the driver's door is opened or closed.